 Bank charges incurred in the recovery process will be borne by the beneficiary, unless Directive 2007/64/EC applies.

 44.1.3 Recovery of amounts after payment of the balance

-If, for a beneficiary, the revised final grant amount (see Article 5.4) is lower than its share of the final grant amount, it must repay the difference to the JU.
+If the revised final grant amount (see Article 5.4) is lower than the final grant amount, the beneficiary must repay the difference to the JU.